Do MLLMs Really Understand Space? A Mathematical Reasoning Evaluation: Related Work

 \subsection{MLLM Spatial Reasoning}

-Multimodal large language models (MLLMs) integrate textual and visual modalities and have demonstrated remarkable potential across a wide range of vision--language tasks~\citep{li2023blip,chen2024expanding,bai2025qwen2, lu2025uni, phan2025humanity,lu2026one}.
-Recent studies further indicate that MLLMs exhibit emerging spatial reasoning abilities, such as object-relation understanding, mental rotation, and geometric transformation~\citep{yang2025thinkingspacemultimodallarge,li2025stare,wang2025spatialviz}.
-These abilities are typically enhanced through supervised fine-tuning (SFT) on curated datasets.
-For instance, SpatialVLM~\citep{chen2024spatialvlmendowingvisionlanguagemodels} and SAT~\citep{ray2025satdynamicspatialaptitude} leverage geometric labels and spatial rules to improve mental rotation and object relation understanding, while MM-Spatial~\citep{daxberger2025mmspatialexploring3dspatial} and Spatial-MLLM~\citep{wu2025spatialmllmboostingmllmcapabilities} employ multi-view 3D scenes and large-scale corpora to strengthen 3D representation and cross-view reasoning.
-However, these approaches remain largely limited to free-form CoT supervision, which often produces ambiguous or inconsistent reasoning traces.
-In contrast, our work introduces \emph{MathSpatial-SRT}, a structured supervision paradigm based on atomic operations (Correlate, Constrain, Infer), enabling models to learn not only accurate answers but also interpretable reasoning processes.
+Multimodal large language models (MLLMs) integrate textual and visual modalities and have demonstrated remarkable potential across vision--language tasks~\citep{li2023blip,chen2024expanding,bai2025qwen2,phan2025humanity}.
+Recent studies indicate that MLLMs exhibit emerging spatial reasoning abilities, such as object-relation understanding, mental rotation, and geometric transformation~\citep{yang2025thinkingspacemultimodallarge,li2025stare,wang2025spatialviz}, typically enhanced through supervised fine-tuning on curated datasets.
+For instance, SpatialVLM~\citep{chen2024spatialvlmendowingvisionlanguagemodels} and SAT~\citep{ray2025satdynamicspatialaptitude} leverage geometric labels and spatial rules, while MM-Spatial~\citep{daxberger2025mmspatialexploring3dspatial} and Spatial-MLLM~\citep{wu2025spatialmllmboostingmllmcapabilities} employ multi-view 3D scenes and large-scale corpora to strengthen cross-view reasoning.
+However, these approaches rely on free-form CoT supervision and lack large-scale, systematically curated training data for mathematical spatial reasoning, a gap that \emph{MathSpatial-Corpus} directly addresses.